-I recently put the X-Pro2‘s high speed shooting mode to the test capturing some promotional shots for self-producing multi-instrumentalist Michael Mormecha.
+I recently put my camera’s high speed shooting mode to the test capturing some promotional shots for self-producing multi-instrumentalist Michael Mormecha.
 Michael is preparing for the official launch night of his debut solo album ‘LOFi LiFE’, released on 9th May 2016 on Swallow Song Records.

 Citing influence from the likes of Nine Inch Nails, Sia, Ariel Pink, Conan Mocasin and Micachu & The Shapes, ‘LOFi LiFE’ is a brave and contemporary take on alternative indie pop.
 The understated cool of lead single ‘Family’ is the perfect entry point to the record as a whole – a shimmering, swaying anthem that sonically references a huge swathe of genres and artists, as shades of Fleetwood Mac marry with the likes of Local Natives, Yeasayer, Miike Snow and The Knife to create something wonderfully unique.